Listen to This Article:

 The simplest fudge recipes start with three ingredients found in many types of confections: sugar, butter, and milk.
 However, some recipes contain variations on these ingredients, like swapping sweetened condensed milk for the milk and sugar, or semi-sweet chocolate chips for some of the sugar.

-No matter the exact ingredients you use, the fudge-making process will be similar.
+The fudge-making process will be similar regardless of the exact ingredients you use.
 First, you’ll heat the ingredients to dissolve the sugar and create a homogenous mixture.
 Next, you’ll cook the mixture until it thickens.
 Finally, you’ll remove the fudge from the heat, allow it to cool, and then mix thoroughly.

 Tips for Making Fudge